ldallen/Nubes-UseCases/README.md

 ```
 gradlew shadowJar
 ```
-This command will create a jar, which you can run using the following command :
+This will create a jar, which you can run using the following command :

 ```
 java -jar example.jar -conf conf.json